-HZ has experience with the analysis of full scale systems for recovery of phosphate from the food industry as fertilizer and is working further on developing techniques for recovery of various other resources.
+HZ has experience with the analysis of full scale systems for recovery of phosphate from industries with the aim of creating fertilizer and works on developing techniques for recovery of various other resources.
 Furthermore, HZ has much experience on reuse and recovery of water for industrial and agricultural applications in water stressed areas.

 Every day Southern Water treats and recycles 700 million litres of wastewater at our 368 treatment works after it has travelled through our 39,000 kilometres of sewers (that's six times as long as the entire UK motorway network).